Olaisheretolearn/Sacagawea/README.md

 ### 🤝 Contributions

-Your collaboration can help make Sacagawea even better! 🤗 If you've got ideas, suggestions, or improvements in mind, please feel free to contribute.
+Your collaboration can help make Sacagawea even better! 🤗 If you've got ideas, suggestions, or improvements in mind, please feel free to make a PR request.

 ### 📜 License